pdelteil/BugBountyReportTemplates/takeovers/dns/azure.md

 This was possible because the vulnerable zone/domain was pointing to Azure DNS service (using name servers ` ns*-*.azure-dns.*`) but the zone was not created.

-A bonus would be adviced, since performing this take over has a cost in Azure cloud.
+A bonus would be advised, since performing this take over has a cost in Azure cloud.

 ## Steps to reproduce